narfman0/gtsrvd/README.rst

 subdomains and route properly.
 Assuming a domain of `blastedstudios.com`, from hapless host (behind NAT) connect to `publicbox` with::

-    ssh -R 8080:localhost:80 gtrkt@publicbox.blastedstudios.com
+    ssh -R 8080:localhost:80 publicbox.blastedstudios.com

 from publicbox (with public port 80) run::

     gtsrvd-create --domain blastedstudios.com --subdomain test1 --port 8080

-This should create a subdomain gtrkt.blastedstudios.com, then traffic will flow to your proxy box over ssh to your localhost.
+This should create a subdomain: test1.blastedstudios.com, then traffic will flow to your proxy box over ssh to your localhost.
 What a winner.

 Testing